 - Psychosis similar to schizophrenia

-Higher doses can bring upon a decrease in blood pressure, pulse, and respiration.
+Higher doses can cause a decrease in blood pressure, pulse, and respiration.
 More symptoms include:

 - Nausea and vomiting